kouweizhong/PingPong/README.md

 http://skunkiferous.github.com/PingPong/

-Be warned that I have teamed up with the author of JActor to create a full POJO reimplementation (PActor), and so of course those are the APIs for which we can create the most adequate test code.
+Disclamer: I am working with the author of JActors and JActor2, so those are the APIs for which we can create the most adequate test code.
 Still, you can see the code to make sure that we did approximatly the same thing for all APIs.
 Feel free to offer improvements to the other API test code, as we are trying to be fair.